 The rector was ordained to priesthood in 1998, after he finished sacred theology at the Faculty of Sacred Theology in 1997.

 “Later on, once you pass the Arch of the Centuries, walk on and carry your faith with you.
 The faith, which is the University’s greatest legacy,” Ang said.

 The two-day Baccalaureate Masses for the three batches were held at the UST Grandstand and Athletic Field.

 Face-to-face graduation rites for all academic units of the batch 2022 have been scheduled from June 6 to 30.
-F – with a report from Aubrey Shane Lim
+F – with reports from Aubrey Shane Lim